peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding enc,
         System.IO.Stream input);

-Decodes data read from a data stream into a text string in the given character encoding.In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `encoding.DecodeToString(input)` .
+Decodes data read from a data stream into a text string in the given character encoding.In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: `encoding.DecodeToString(input)
+        ` .
 If the object's class already has a DecodeToString method with the same parameters, that method takes precedence over this extension method.

-In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `enc.DecodeToString(input)` .
-If the object's class already has a  `DecodeToString`  method with the same parameters, that method takes precedence over this extension method.
+In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: `enc.DecodeToString(input)
+        ` .
+If the object's class already has a `DecodeToString ` method with the same parameters, that method takes precedence over this xtension method.

 <b>Parameters:</b>